MEDrefer/medrefer-api/sections/practitioners.md

 * languages - array of languages - specified as: [{name: "Language Name"}, {name: "Another language"}]
 * disciplines - array of disciplines - specified as: [{name: "Discipline Name"}, {name: "Another Discipline"}]
-* ??? languages and disciplines are supported in the api, but requires languages and disciplines to be loaded in the database first.
-Perhaps it should be an undocumented feature ??
 * hpi_i String
 * interests String - a comma separated list of interests
 * mobile String